 Human evolution; Biomechanics and functional anatomy of the postcrania; Behavioral origins of the genus Homo; Evolution of high-speed throwing; Hominin land use patterns

 I am a biological anthropologist broadly interested in the evolution of human behavior and the physiological, social and ecological forces that shaped that behavior through time.
-I am particularly interested in the behavioral shifts that accompanied the origin of the genus Homo nearly two million years ago, and how those shifts enabled our species to thrive across the globe.
+I am particularly interested in the origins of our genus, Homo, nearly two million years ago, and how shifts in behavior at that time enabled our species to thrive across the globe.
 Studying this important transition from our earlier ancestors' chimpanzee-like form and lifeways to that of our own lineage is critical to understanding how we as a species and genus are unique, what drove our evolution and why we are the way we are today.

-My current laboratory research studies the biomechanical and performance underpinnings of important behaviors in human evolution, such as throwing, tool making, spear use, and climbing.
-I am also actively conducting fieldwork in the Turkana region of northwestern Kenya.
+My current laboratory research studies the biomechanical and performance underpinnings of behaviors such as throwing, tool making, spear use, and climbing.
+I also actively conduct fieldwork in the Turkana region of northwestern Kenya.
 My ongoing field research includes the description of new hominin remains, examining hominin social organization and land use using 1.5 million year old fossil footprints and studies of throwing and hunting in the Daasanach people.